-The emergency response is the period of time from the detection of conditions warranting an emergency response until the completion of all the emergency response actions taken in anticipation of or in response to the radiological conditions expected in the first few months of the emergency.
+&lt;sup>7 The emergency response is the period of time from the detection of conditions warranting an emergency response until the completion of all the emergency response actions taken in anticipation of or in response to the radiological conditions expected in the first few months of the emergency.
 The emergency response typically ends when the situation is under control, the off-site radiological conditions have been characterized sufficiently well to identify whether and where food restrictions and temporary relocation are required, and all required food restrictions and temporary relocations have been put into effect (Ref.
-[7], para.
-2.9; [8]).
+[7][7], para.
+2.9; [8][8]).

-&lt;sup>8 A graded approach is defined as:(1) For a system of control, such as a regulatory system or a safety system, a process or method in which the stringency of the control measures and conditions to be applied is commensurate, to the extent practicable, with the likelihood and possible consequences of, and the level of risk as sociated with, a loss of control.
+&lt;sup>8 A graded approach is defined as: (1) For a system of control, such as a regulatory system or a safety system, a process or method in which the stringency of the control measures and conditions to be applied is commensurate, to the extent practicable, with the likelihood and possible consequences of, and the level of risk associated with, a loss of control.
 (2) An application of safety requirements that is commensurate with the characteristics of the facilities and activities or the source and with the magnitude and likelihood of the exposures.

-misleading information (i.e. misinformation) and speculation that might be circulating, irrespective of any radiological hazard.
+the decay of the products of a chain reaction; or (b) radiation exposure.
+This Safety Guide is also applicable for a nuclear or radiological emergency of heightened public concern or media attention deriving from misconceptions, rumours and incorrect and (inadvertently or intentionally) misleading information (i.e. misinformation) and speculation that might be circulating, irrespective of any radiological hazard.

-- 1.30.
+1.30.1.19.
 The recommendations and guidance provided here are applicable for all organizations with roles and responsibilities in preparedness for and response to a nuclear or radiological emergency.
-The principal users of this Safety Guide are all those with responsibilities for communication with the public and the news media in an emergency, including those who do not have day-to-day public communication tasks. - 1.31.
+The principal users of this Safety Guide are all those with responsibilities for communication with the public and the news media in an emergency, including those who do not have day-to-day public communication tasks.

+1.31.1.20.
 This Safety Guide provides recommendations and guidance on public communication in an emergency for the purpose of mitigating adverse consequences of a nuclear or radiological emergency for human life, health, property and the environment.
-It provides recommendations and guidance for ensuring that due attention is paid to public communication in preparedness for and response to an emergency and for supporting decisions made on protective actions. - 1.32.
-This Safety Guide also provides recommendations and guidance on roles and responsibilities in relation to public communication for those who may not have a designated function in public communication. - 1.33.
-Terms are used in this Safety Guide with meanings as defined in GSR Part 7 [2] and in the IAEA Safety Glossary, 2018 Edition [8]. - 1.34.
-The term 'public communication' in the context of this Safety Guide refers primarily to the dissemination of officially approved and issued information (i.e. official information) on or in relation to a nuclear or radiological emergency to: - (a) The population affected by or potentially affected by the emergency; - (b) The public and the news media (i.e. public information); - (c) Other interested parties. - 1.35.
-The recommendations and guidance provided in this Safety Guide will be subject to inevitable effects of linguistic, social, economic and political factors on how information is received, understood, credited and trusted, and acted upon. - 1.36.
+It provides recommendations and guidance for ensuring that due attention is paid to public communication in preparedness for and response to an emergency and for supporting decisions made on protective actions.

+1.32.1.21.
+This Safety Guide also provides recommendations and guidance on roles and responsibilities in relation to public communication for those who may not have a designated function in public communication.

+1.33.1.22.
+Terms are used in this Safety Guide with meanings as defined in GSR Part

+7 [2][2] and in the IAEA Safety Glossary, 2018 Edition [8][8].

+1.34.1.23.
+The term 'public communication' in the context of this Safety Guide refers primarily to the dissemination of officially approved and issued information (i.e. official information) on or in relation to a nuclear or radiological emergency to:

+(a) The population affected by or potentially affected by the emergency;

+- (b) The public and the news media (i.e. public information); - (c) Other interested parties.

+1.35.1.24.
+The recommendations and guidance provided in this Safety Guide will be subject to inevitable effects of linguistic, social, economic and political factors on how information is received, understood, credited and trusted, and acted upon.

+1.36.1.25.
 The recommendations and guidance on public communication provided in this Safety Guide are not applicable to: